Last Updated on April 16, 2021 by Helga Dosa

 Bologna lacks the draw of heavily promoted tourist attractions that pull most of the package tours to the other cities.
 For the locals, this suits them just fine.
 They’re happy to live in a city that isn’t overrun by tour buses, and it’s a blessing for the visitor too, as it leaves the city free to be explored without the annoyance of big crowds and long lines.

 Under the Porticoes

 One of Bologna’s charms is its sheer physical beauty.
-Much of the city comprises of graceful brick buildings from every century of the Italian past, whose red tiled roofs and ochre coloured walls gave the city its nickname of ‘Bologna the Red’.
+Much of the city comprises graceful brick buildings from every century of the Italian past, whose red-tiled roofs and ochre-colored walls gave the city its nickname of ‘Bologna the Red’.
 The city is also home to some magnificent palazzos and churches, wonderful examples of the wealth and prestige the nobles and the Church enjoyed in days past.
 And of course, there are the famous porticoes.

 Bologna is famous for its gracious porticoes which serve as the arteries of the city, under which an endless stream of humans hurry along their way day and night.
 The porticoes were originally the city’s solution to an acute housing shortage during the medieval ages (most of the porticoes have rooms built above them for renting out) but over the years, they have also completely altered the face and character of the city.

 The porticoes make the city wonderfully pedestrian-friendly, providing shade from the heat and rain.
 They also separate the foot traffic from the motored traffic on the streets – and considering the hazardous nature of Italian traffic, the speeding drivers, reckless motorcyclists, and lunatic truck drivers – that’s just as well.